FREE SHIPPING! for US Continental orders over $99

 Bringing a sail down or reffing a mainsail is when Lazy Jacks become very helpful.
 Ease the sail slowly and evenly and the lazy jacks will help the sail fall onto the boom in an organized, flaked manner.

-We at Mauri Pro Sailing are fully committed to be your Lazy Jack and Mainsail handling specialist not only providing the marine and sailing community with a comprehensive and easy to use web site but with all the appropriate technical information that you might need to select your sailboat hardware and equipment.
-If you need any assistance selecting the appropriate Lazy Jack system for your boat please contact us.
-Our crew is ready to help!
+We at MAURIPRO Sailing are fully committed to being your Lazy Jack and Mainsail handling specialist not only providing the marine and sailing community with a comprehensive and easy-to-use website but with all the appropriate technical information that you might need to select your sailboat hardware and equipment.